nosql-esigelec/sprint-1-lt2a/README.md

 More specifically, our GCP infrastructure consists of:

-- A `google_compute_firewall`: to define rules that allow or deny traffic to and from our virtual machine instances in a Google Compute Engine network,
+- A `google_compute_firewall` to define rules that allow or deny traffic to and from our virtual machine instances in a Google Compute Engine network,
 - 02 `google_compute_instances` for MongoDB,
 - 02 `google_compute_instances` for Neo4J DB,
 - A `google_compute_disk` (external storage) for each of our VMs : which is a persistent disk resource in Google Cloud making us able to persist data beyond the life of an instance (unlike ephemeral storage which is deleted when an instance is terminated),